CAN Symbol Editor Manual

-- the byte order, big endian (Motorola) or little endian (Intel)
+- the byte order, big-endian (Motorola) or little-endian (Intel)

-- type of value (signed or unsigned, for instance float or double)
+- type of value (signed or unsigned, for instance, float or double)

-- an unit
+- a unit

 - scaling and offset

-Also enumerations are possible, thats descriptions of values (see 2.1.3 also).
+Also, enumerations are possible, that’s descriptions of values (see 2.1.3 also).

-Messages represent a CAN message with a certain ID and can contain a multiplexer and different signals.
+Messages represent a CAN message with a certain ID and can contain a multiplexer and several signals.
 Because only within the message the position of a signal is defined and not within the signal, a signal can be used in different messages at the same time.